 When it comes to the food, this couple selected grilled summer asparagus, a sunny-side-up quail egg and Virginia country ham, and delicious tempura green beans with a horasa aioli dip, all of which were favorites of the guests.
 The ingredients used by former Chef Amalia Scatena were not only locally sourced but also grown in the chef’s garden on Pippin Hill’s property.

-Most importantly, once the décor is in place and the food is being served, you will have plenty of time to relax and enjoy the company of your guests. ~
+Most importantly, once the décor is in place and the food is being served, you will have plenty of time to relax and enjoy the company of your guests.
+For more ideas for beautiful entertaining in Virginia wine country, explore this farm-to-table dinner at Septenary Vineyard and a romantic meal for two at Mount Pleasant. ~

 Photography: Eric Kelley | Venue & Catering: Pippin Hill Farm & Vineyards | Florist Design: Beehive Events | Stationaire: Valorie Cole (Augusta’s aunt) | Hosts: Augusta & Brandon Davis | Event Planner: Easton Events | Beauty & Hair Stylist: Lora Kelley | Rentals: Beehive Events and Festive Fare